Posted by Robert Half on 17 August 2016

 A lot of people are keen on ‘finding the winning formula’ to become the next Facebook or Google.
 However, most don’t stop to think if they’re even prepared to implement the brilliant ideas they’ve thought of.

-Good planning is one of those necessary leadership skills that equips you to recognise the right opportunities when they arise, as well as mitigate failures.
+Good planning is one of those necessary leadership traits that equips you to recognise the right opportunities when they arise, as well as mitigate failures.
 Successful business initiatives happen when preparation meets opportunity – without preparation, even the most promising business idea might just slip by unnoticed.

 Never say you’re ‘too old’ to learn new leadership traits

 “Never put an age limit on your dreams.” - Dara Torres, competitive swimmer, twelve-time Olympic medalist and world record holder in 3 events